COVID-Safe Domestic Flying—Domestic Passenger Journey Protocol

 Finally, while the Protocol is robust, like all COVID-19 measures, it will only work when the measures are used.
 Success in preventing the spread of COVID-19 through domestic air travel relies on all parties, including passengers, playing their part in minimising risk by adhering to the measures.

-As part of this approach, the Australian Government encourages all Australians to download the COVIDSafe app to help stop the spread and keep ourselves and each other healthy.
+As part of this approach, the Australian Government encourages all Australians to download the COVIDSafe app and cooperate with airport and airline guidance and processes when travelling.
+This aims to help stop the spread of COVID-19 and keep ourselves and each other healthy.

 The Protocol is subject to regular review and may change as circumstances change.